 Party of One: Lessons Learned on My Solo Travel to Europe

-As I unloaded my bags from my weeklong England & Iceland excursion, I chuckled at the mail that had arrived for me in my absence.
+As I unloaded my bags from my weeklong London & Iceland excursion, I chuckled at the mail that had arrived for me in my absence.
 On my pillow laid Essence Magazine’s June 2016 travel edition.
 It was this time last year that I was reading an Essence article that encouraged women to step out of their comfort zone and see the world, even if it meant doing so, solo!
 After reading that article, I was determined not to let another year pass before I did just that.

 Several failed attempts at traveling to new and exotic places with my friends had left me frustrated and anxious.
 The travel bug bit me during my first international trip to Sydney, Australia.
 Wanting to recapture that feeling of excitement and wonder, I vowed to make traveling a priority, but without my squad, I felt discouraged.
 Exhausted by my ladies’ inability to get into Formation, I made a list of countries I wanted to visit.
 Using the stamp-less pages in my passport as motivation, I saved up my money and vacation days.

 Now back from my first solo international trek, I regret not going sooner!
 I had the best time ever and I hope the lessons I learned will prove helpful to you, as you plan your next adventure.

 First, let’s play a little game of True or False, so that I can give you the real on what it is like traveling solo…

 FALSE.
 You would not believe how many people were excited to hear about my journey when I returned.
 The words people frequently used to describe what I had done were brave and courageous.

 It will be unsafe.